Japan's exports post largest monthly gain since late 2017

 "The impressive annual figure was down to base effects from the weakness in exports in March 2020."

+The exports surge was also marked by especially strong shipments to Japan's largest trading partner China, while the pace of recovery in firms' exports to the United States remained relatively slow, said analysts.

+"Most exports to China aren't very high-tech, and there's the possibility there will be restrictions amid rising U.S.-China tensions," said Takeshi Minami, chief economist at Norinchukin Research Institute.

-By region, shipments to China, Japan’s largest trading partner, soared 37.2% in the year to March, seeing their biggest gain since January, led by nonferrous metals and plastic materials, and also boosted by stronger exports of semiconductor machinery.
+Shipments to China, Japan's largest trading partner, soared 37.2% in the year to March, led by nonferrous metals and plastic materials, and also boosted by stronger exports of semiconductor machinery.

+However, Japan's economy was likely to face headwinds from a slower recovery in U.S.-bound shipments, which tend to add more value than those exported to China and elsewhere in Asia, for at least another couple of months, he added.

-Exports to the United States, the world’s top economy, rose 4.9%, as strong demand for cars and construction machinery such as bulldozers offset lower shipments of aircrafts.
+Exports to the United States, the world's top economy, rose 4.9% to post their first year-on-year gain in five months, as strong demand for cars and construction machinery such as bulldozers offset lower shipments of aircrafts.

 Shipments to Asia as a whole gained 22.4%, while those to the European Union advanced 12.8% in March.